aperezhortal/pySPEEDY/README.rst

 Finally, to allow running different instances of the speedy model in parallel, each Speedy instance was made self-contained.
 That means that all the variables needed to run the model are contained inside the "Model State".
-To made each model instance self-contained, all the global variables defined across the modules where removed and moved to the **ModelState_t** structure.
+To make each model instance self-contained, all the global variables defined across the modules were removed and moved to the **ModelState_t** structure.
 This was done in two parts.
-First, the model state variables where directly added as attributes in the **ModelState_t** structure.
-The other change was encapsulating the Legendre, Fourier, Spectral, Diffusion, Geometry, and Implicit Fortran modules into a Fortran data type, and add an instance of each module to the model state.
+First, the model state variables were directly added as attributes in the **ModelState_t** structure.
+The other change was encapsulating the Legendre, Fourier, Spectral, Diffusion, Geometry, and Implicit Fortran modules into a Fortran data type and add an instance of each module to the model state.

 Simple usage example
 ====================

-The next example runs the SPEEDY model for four days, from 1982/01/01 to 1982/01/04, using the default initial and boundary conditions::
+The following example runs the SPEEDY model for four days, from 1982/01/01 to 1982/01/04, using the default initial and boundary conditions::

     from datetime import datetime